 Because field trips are an extension of the classroom, all school rules apply.
 Transportation to and from the site must be authorized by the school.
-No private transportation is allowed.

 FILMING FIGHTS OR ILLEGAL ACTIVITIES

 Students who videotape fights, other illegal activities, or school and classroom disruptions may be found guilty of promoting an act that is incompatible to the school mission or is harmful.
 Disciplinary action taken will depend on the circumstances and severity of the incident.